cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 order r, where n = h * r.
 In this equation, h is an integer called the cofactor.
-The process of mapping an elliptic curve point to a point in G is called clearing the cofactor, this operation is described in {{cofactor-clearing}}.
+The process of mapping an elliptic curve point to a point in G is called clearing the cofactor.
+This operation is described in {{cofactor-clearing}}.

 Certain encoding functions restrict the form of the curve equation, the characteristic of the field, and/or the parameters of the curve.
 For each